(refresh your browser to close accordions)

 - Develop ways for the church to come alongside families to help all family members thrive.

 Provide opportunities for spiritual growth of Junior High and High school students (inside and outside the congregation) by coordinating activities including, but not limited to the following:

 - Mission trips

 - Denominational conferences and camps

-- Meet with students on a one by one basis to provide prayer, support and counsel.
+Meet with students on a one on one basis to provide prayer, support and counsel.

 - Recruit, train, coach, supervise and encourage volunteer adult staff who will share in the leadership of the Junior High and Senior High youth ministry.

 Work together with Lead Pastor and staff.

 Provide counsel and feedback to Lead Pastor and staff.